Daniel J. O’Keefe

 individual body of studies but also to connect otherwise-separated lines of

-work; for example, I have sought links between research on the door-in-the-face
+work.
+For example, I have sought links between research on the door-in-the-face

 influence strategy and research on guilt arousal as an influence mechanism

-(e.g., O’Keefe and Figge, 1997, in Human
+(e.g., O’Keefe & Figgé, 1997, Human Communication Research; O’Keefe

-O’Keefe, 2002, in The persuasion
+2002, The persuasion handbook; see

-handbook; see also O’Keefe, 1999, in Communication Studies).
-The more general hope is that stitching
+also O’Keefe, 1999, Communication Studies).

-together the fabric of research findings across diverse phenomena will help
+hope is that stitching together the fabric of research findings across diverse

-unravel the puzzles of persuasion.
+phenomena will help unravel the puzzles of persuasion.

 This focal interest in the